kaspanet/dnsseeder/README.md

 - Ensure Go was installed properly and is a supported version:

-- Launch a kaspad node for the dnsseeder to connect to
+- Launch a kaspad node for the DNSSeeder to connect to

 ```bash
 $ go version